javapark1/geode-addon/doc/Workspaces-on-AWS-EC2-Instances.md

 1. Stop the cluster

 If you want to remove the cluster from all the VMs, then you must first stop the cluster and execute the `remove_cluster` command.
-The workspace can be removed using the `remove_workspace` command.

 ```console
 # Stop cluster including members and locator